 - ½ cup nuts, dried fruit, or other add-ins (optional)

-- In a large mixing bowl combine the milk alternative and flaxseed.
+- In a large mixing bowl, whisk together the milk beverage and flaxseed.

-- In a medium-sized bowl, sift together the flour, cinnamon, nutmeg, baking soda, and salt.
+- In a medium bowl, whisk together the flour, baking soda, cinnamon, nutmeg, and salt.

-- Allow the bread to cool in the pan for 10 to 15 minutes before removing it to a wire rack to cool completely.
+- Let the bread cool in the pan on a wire rack for 15 to 20 minutes.
+Run a knife around the edge of the bread and carefully remove it to the wire rack to cool completely.